 Three different samples of Impossible Burger made with GM soy protein concentrate and three different samples made with non-GM soy protein concentrate were tested.
 Each sample was negative for glyphosate, AMPA and all other 300+ pesticides.
 In each case, glyphosate and AMPA were tested twice to increase the chances of detecting these residues.

-Consumption limits and “tolerance levels”
+Food safety and consumption limits and “tolerance levels”

 Positive pesticide test results are to be expected from time to time, even with organically grown crops.
 Since 1990, the United States Department of Agriculture (USDA) has been sampling both conventionally grown and organic crops as part of its Pesticide Data Program (PDP), and systematically testing them(opens in a new tab) for hundreds of pesticides.
 In 2018, on average, conventionally grown crops had 3.2 pesticide residues detected per sample, and organically grown crops had 0.75 pesticides detected per sample(opens in a new tab).